awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appsync-functionconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FunctionVersion`  <a name="cfn-appsync-functionconfiguration-functionversion"></a>
 The version of the request mapping template\.
-Currently only the 2018\-05\-29 version of the template is supported\.
+Currently, only the 2018\-05\-29 version of the template is supported\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)